 Amanda Lopez recently joined the Office of Sponsored Programs in August 2020.
 As the Junior Pre-Award Specialist, she assists with proposal preparation, development and submission of grant proposals to external sponsors, including the preliminary review of sponsor requirements, and preparation of budgets and forms according to the guidelines established by MSU, federal uniform guidance, and sponsors.
 Prior to joining OSP, Amanda received her BA in Psychology from Felician University and received her MA in Counseling from MSU where she also worked as a graduate assistant.

-Dana Natale is a Research Development Specialist for the Office of Sponsored Programs at Montclair State University.
+Dana Natale is the Pre-Award Services Manager for the Office of Sponsored Programs at Montclair State University.
 As such, she assists faculty interested in preparing competitive proposals to federal, state, and local government agencies, as well as foundations and corporations.
 In addition, she provides training to faculty and staff and acts as the liaison to funding agencies.
 Prior to joining the OSP, Dana spent four years supporting experiential education and campus-community partnership development at Montclair State University.
 As Assistant Director and Special Projects Coordinator for the Center for Community-Based Learning, she created a development plan and funding protocol, wrote grants, conducted research and coordinated a variety of campus-community partnership projects.
 Before coming to Montclair State, Dana worked in research coordination and development positions for a number of non-profit organizations and Mount Sinai School of Medicine.
 Research projects that she has undertaken and assisted in have been published in High Plains Applied Anthropologist, Journal of Palliative Medicine, New England Journal of Medicine, Critical Care Medicine, and Journal of Community Engagement and Higher Education.
 Dana holds an MA in Anthropology and a BA in Psychology.